orange-cloudavenue/terraform-plugin-framework-validators/docs/stringvalidator/isurn.md

 !!! warning

-    Now this validator is deprecated, please use `formats.IsURN` instead
+    Now this validator is deprecated, please use `FormatsIsURN` instead

 This validator is used to check if the string is a valid URN.